What is Online Reputation Management? Everything You Need to Know for 2024

 The Tone of Voice

-Typically, it’s a good suggestion to be sure you do not act like a bully and not escalate conflicts.
-Some conversations could be moved to DM, but even then, try to keep on with your tone of voice rules, as people can share private conversations publicly as well.
+Typically, it’s an excellent suggestion to avoid acting like a bully and escalate conflicts.
+Some conversations could be moved to DM, but even then, try to keep to your tone of voice rules, as people can share private conversations publicly as well.

 Have a Crisis Management Strategy in Place

 You can never anticipate a crisis, but this doesn’t imply that you shouldn’t prepare for one.
-So, a sound crisis management strategy should always be in place as things escalate online at an unprecedented speed.
+So, as things escalate online at an unprecedented speed, a sound crisis management strategy should always be in place.

-It is a big space to cover so we won’t go into too much depth.
+It is an ample space to cover, so we won’t explore too much depth.
 But, generally, there are some things you need to put together to be prepared for an ORM crisis:

-2. Keep an eye on business trends, as some legislation changes or the arrival of new cutting-edge technology can put your business under lots of stress.
+- Keep an eye on business trends, as changes in legislation or the arrival of new cutting-edge technology can put your business under a lot of stress.

-3. Know where your audience is and how to talk with them most efficiently.
-If a large part of your audience is more active on Twitter, choose this channel as your main communication space; this way, you’ll reach a wider audience in much less time.
+- Know where your audience is and how to talk with them most efficiently.
+If a large part of your audience is more active on Twitter, choose this channel as your primary communication space; this way, you’ll reach a wider audience in much less time.

-4. React quickly to each negative comment or review and draft a copy of your response as soon as possible.
-But be sure nobody copies and pastes it in mass—at the time of a crisis, your response should look tailored to every comment and personal.
+- React quickly to each negative comment or review and draft a copy of your response as soon as possible.
+But be sure nobody copies and pastes it in mass—at the time of a crisis, your response should be tailored to every comment and personal.

-5. Please set up a chain of command beforehand, as everybody should know their roles in advance, especially when your colleagues are dealing with a crisis and may lose their cool.
+- Please set up a chain of command beforehand.
+Everyone should know their roles in advance, especially when your colleagues are dealing with a crisis and may lose their cool.

 Monitor Brand Mentions Efficiently